samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 ## Now.sh and Open-Source Apps

-[Now](http://now.sh) is a Platform as a Service (PaaS) which allows you deploy your Node.js (or Docker) powered projects to the cloud with ease.
+[Now](http://now.sh) is a Platform as a Service (PaaS) which allows you to deploy your Node.js (or Docker) powered projects to the cloud with ease.
 Now aims to make Continuous Deployments easier for developers.
 Naturally, deploying websites built with Node.js require a sound knowledge of server configurations and management together with a good command of the terminal.
 With Now, you can focus more on your app logic and worry less about deployments.

 Some of the amazing features of Now include: